EdwinRodger/MyMangaDataBase/README.md

 Git clone this repository or download the source code from latest releases

-Make sure you have python 3.7 or greater
+Make sure you have python 3.7 or higher

 Install packages from pipfile or requirements.txt